MichaelKane428/pythonCustomShell/README.md

 		myShell.cmdloop()
 3. The basic import needed to run the shell is: from cmd2 import Cmd as cmd
-4. Create an __init__ method in the class to set the shell prmpt and welcome message.
+4. Create an __init__ method in the class to set the shell prmpt and welcome message. def __init__(self): cmd.__init__(self) self.prompt = "=>> "
+        self.intro = "Welcome to the shell.
+To view the help screen type help."
+5. Create the functions.
+	def functionName(self)
+6. def do_pw
+	NOTE! creating a function name with do_ means the shell will run this as a command and also overwrite an existing command. for this function I called the linux command pwd using subprocess.call.
+	To prevent the tail being used I just didint include it in the command execution.
+7. def	do_ifc
+	The tricky part about this one was that I couldnt just call ifconfig.
+I had to put in the path /sbin/ifconfig.
+	Im not fully sure why it didint work as intended, as my root and normal login account could use it without /sbin at the begining.
+8. def do_dt
+	To complete this task I created a python datetime object.
+I then took the output of the object and split it on a period.
+	The reason for this was that the numbers after the period represent miliseconds and I did not need them for the program.
+	Next I used re.sub to replace -,: and whitespace with nothing so the strings would be concatinated together.
+9. def do_ut

 References:

 [1]